EC528-Fall-2023/ChRIS/README.md

 ## 1. Vision and Goals Of The Project

 The ultimate vision of this project is to transform ChRIS, a container scheduler for complex medical analysis tasks, into a highly observable and data-driven medical analysis platform, while maintaining simplicity for end users.
 We have implemented an observability stack for monitoring metrics about the ChRIS system such as CPU utilization for system admins maintaining the system in real-time, as well as metrics about the performance of individual ChRIS plugins.
 Additionally, we have a system in place to gather logs and traces of the general system which we are able to expose for use by system admins.
-All of this we have tested by deploying ChRIS to the New England Research Cloud (NERC) with the entire observability stack.
+All of this we have tested by deploying ChRIS to the New England Research Cloud (NERC) with an LGTM (Loki, Grafana, Tempo, Mimir) observability stack.

 High-Level Goals for improving ChRIS include: